 R U OK Day is an annual day dedicated to remind people to ask family, friends and colleagues ‘R U OK?’

-The challenging feelings that come with motherhood can then affect other areas of life including the relationship with your partner and friends or physical and mental self-care.
+The challenging feelings that come with motherhood can then affect other areas of life including the relationship with your partner and friends or making time for physical and mental self-care.

 The fact is being a mother some days feels like surviving instead of living.
 And that’s ok!